CMHAAorg/cmhaa-website/site/content/_index.md

     card_image_1: img/istockphoto-1049086992-1024x1024_provide-safe-settings.jpg
     card_image_2: img/istockphoto-842864960-1024x1024_empower-leaders.jpg
-    card_description_1: We help businesses create an environment where everyone feels safe to talk about their mental health at work - including leaders at all levels.
+    card_description_1: We help businesses create an environment where everyone feels safe to talk about their mental health at work, including leaders at all levels.
   - type: our_members
     our_members_title: Our members
     our_members_description: We have 15 Founding Members